Mr-Brompton/Powershell-Stuffs/Users-Active/README.md

 # Systems Up

 ## Description
-This Powershell script is designed to ping a list of systems.
+This Powershell script is designed to .

 ## Prerequisites
 Built for Powershell 5.1